ericcawthon/us-state-abbr-anagrams/README.md

 | Ornament | NE > MO > TN > AR                     |
 | Ransomed | AR > MO > NE > SD                     |

-_Note: The above state combinations found the same words when checked in a different order, which is why the matched_words.csv is so much longer_
+_Note: The above state combinations found the same words when checked in a different order, which is why the matched_words.csv is so much longer_.

 The complete list of anagrams can be found [here](https://github.com/ericcawthon/us-state-abbr-anagrams/blob/main/Data/distinct_anagrams.csv).